-As the coronavirus continues to spread disease worldwide, people are trying to be more hygienic and health-conscious than ever.
+As the world lives through a global pandemic, people are trying to be hygienic and health-conscious more than ever.
 But these lifestyle changes will require people to break some deeply ingrained habits.

 In order to slow the spread of the virus, countries around the world have implemented protective strategies – from imposing quarantines and closing offices, schools, and public places to advocating for changes in personal habits, such as practicing social distancing, washing hands more often, and wearing face masks.
 When applied correctly, these simple measures can help limit the spread of COVID-19 as well as other respiratory illnesses and keep people healthier during the cold and flu season.
 For example, emerging research from Japan suggests that seasonal influenza activity was lower in 2020 than in previous years, which may have been affected by heightened awareness, and actions taken to reduce the risk of SARS-CoV-2 transmission.

 The way people wash their hands would seem to be an easy habit to change.
 Yet often it takes extenuating circumstances, such as a global pandemic, to get us to think about even the simplest general hygiene and health habits, let alone change them.
-And what about other, more demanding habits to change like driving versus walking, eating a hamburger with chips versus a salad, or drinking water versus wine with dinner?
+And what about other, more demanding habits to change like walking versus driving, eating a hamburger with salad versus chips, or drinking water versus wine with dinner?

 While initially there may have been reasons behind why we behave the way we do, many of our daily choices have become a matter of habit.
 And habits are hard to change.